ljkrajewski/textgen-code/tests/edge.md

-Certainly!
 Edge tests focus on evaluating how well a system handles extreme or uncommon scenarios.
 Here are three specific examples of edge tests for correctness:

 1. **Example: Maximum Input Value**
    - **Description**: Test how the system handles the maximum allowable input value for a specific parameter.